 in these groups.
 The portal may also manage the roles in a user session context: a user may be

 allowed to be an admin by being a member of the admin group, but the user may assume the user role

 by default, with forced re-authentication being necessary to assume the admin role.

 Authentication in LSST is the act of associating a user with their LSST account.

 Authentication by a real user is handled by the IAM system.
-All authentication for LSP services are handled through the OAuth 2.0 Protocol by the IAM system.
+All authentication for LSP services is handled through the OAuth 2.0 Protocol by the IAM system.
 Normally this will be through the OpenID Connect layer.

-Authentication using means such as kerberos is out of scope of this document.
+Authentication using means such as Kerberos is out of scope of this document.